kkhannah/Library-Management-System/README.md

 **Task 5: List Members Who Have Issued More Than One Book**
-- Objective: Use GROUP BY to find members who have issued more than one book.
+- Objective: Use GROUP BY to find members who have issued more than one book

 ```sql
 SELECT